The Viral Sydney Drinks We Can’t Wait to Sip On

 Made with Amaretto, Select Aperitivo, Gin, fresh lemon, egg whites and bitters, this new cocktail from Pocket Pizza is hitting all the right notes for a weekend dinner.

-Fresh Coconut Margarita from Fred’s Providore
+Fresh Coconut Margarita from Duke’s Providore

 Tequila and coconut, need we say more?
 This cocktail also comes in spicy if you’re looking to kick things up a notch.